opengauss-mirror/docs/content/en/docs/DatabaseReference/memory.md

 This parameter is a USERSET parameter.
 Set it based on instructions provided in  [Table 1](../DatabaseAdministrationGuide/resetting-parameters.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: 0 or an integer greater than 32 MB.
-The default unit is KB.
+The default unit is kB.

 **Default value**:  **0**